KLYE-Dev/snak/README.md

     migrate|mgt [accountname]
-    deploy contract on the Burrow
+    deploy contract on the hsc-cli
     you need to initialize a project before using this command.